StyopaD/PersonalPracticeProjects/README.md

 # PersonalPracticeProjects
-Every personal project to practice
+Every personal project to practice, you know!